arnolde/Mobile-Phone-Cell-Scan-Viszualization/README.md

 **8175**,15677,6,7,MON,11
 15677,15646,7,7,Mon,15

+Each Scanner will have this randomNumber-ID AND a fixed GeoLocation ( e.g. positioned in a Street-Lamp ! )

 Our goal is to understand and to visualize when, where and in which amount our swarm is moving.
 Will it be something like this?
 A Move from Sector-Scan to Sector-Scan.
 Detecting where people live, stay ( how long?), leave, work, celebrate,....

 ![image](https://user-images.githubusercontent.com/37293282/75032428-e0bdde80-54a8-11ea-817b-84d486c16531.png)

-considering all this we generated some random ( fake ) data of such kind of "Trails":
+considering all this we generated some random ( fake ) data of such kind of "Trails". with trailNr,src_dst,src,**lon,lat** ( from the scanners)..and some Timestamp-info when the scan was done

 trailNr,src_dst,src,lon,lat,date,day,hour,minute,count,v,s,t
 1,8174_**8185**,8174,11.410571516906163,48.15152679449321,2017-05-01 06:00,MON,6,0,22,0,1999.0,60